CSA-OCP-GER/azure-developer-college/day5/challenges/challenge-3.md

 - Create Azure AD's client and server applications to integrate Azure AD into the SCM Contacts API
 - Configure and deploy the SCM Contacts API to Azure with Azure AD integration

 In the previous challenges you have learned some basics about the OpenID Connect and OAuth2 flows.
 You have seen how you can sign in users and how to acquire an access token for an Azure AD's protected resource.
-In this challenge we will integrate Azure AD into the SCm Contacts API step by step.
-Of course we will use Azure Pipelines to build an deploy the SCM Contacts API to Azure.
+In this challenge we will integrate Azure AD into the SCM Contacts API step by step.
+Of course we will use Azure Pipelines to build and deploy the SCM Contacts API to Azure.

 ## Create the Azure AD client and server application

-In [challenge-2](./challenge-2.md) you have already seen how to create an Azure AD client application to sign in users and how to create an API application that exposes OAuth2 permission.
+In [challenge-2](./challenge-2.md) you have already seen how to create an Azure AD client application to sign in users and how to create an API application that exposes OAuth2 permissions.
 We have to do the same for the sample application.

 There is already a script available in the repository to create both applications for you.
 You can find the script in [day5/apps/infrastructure/aad-integration.sh](../apps/infrastructure/scripts/aad-integration.sh).